Cardiopulmonary Resuscitation (CPR): Advice for Helping Patients and Families Decide

 - Do they care more about longevity or about comfort and dying peacefully?

 Based upon their answers, you may be able to help them make a decision that most closely aligns with their goals.
-For example, if someone wants to avoid nursing homes and prefers to die peacefully at home, you may recommend against CPR in hospital settings.
+For example, if someone wants to avoid nursing homes and prefers to die peacefully at home, you may recommend against Cardiopulmonary Resuscitation in hospital settings.
 Patient’s CPR choices may also reflect their culture or religion.
 How the doctrines of different religions view CPR is reviewed in another edition of Elder Care (see reference list).
 And, conversations with patients should be in their preferred language and should consider their ability to understand medical concepts.

 What Are Some Other Considerations?